China bars U.S. evangelical in response to sanctioning of Chinese official

 BEIJING, May 26 (Reuters) - China said on Wednesday it had blocked an American evangelical leader and businessman and his family from visiting following the U.S. sanctioning of a Chinese official for alleged religious persecution.

-The Chinese Foreign Ministry imposed sanctions on Johnnie Moore, a member of the U.S. Commission on International Religious Freedom (USCIRF), prohibiting him and his family from entering mainland China or the special administrative regions of Hong Kong and Macau, ministry spokesman Zhao Lijian said.
+The Chinese Foreign Ministry imposed sanctions on Johnnie Moore, a former commissioner on the U.S. Commission on International Religious Freedom (USCIRF), prohibiting him and his family from entering mainland China or the special administrative regions of Hong Kong and Macau.

 Moore is the founder of a U.S. public relations consultancy, according to the website of the USCIRF, which makes policy recommendations to the U.S. government.

-"China urges the U.S. to correct its mistakes, lift the so-called sanctions, and stop interfering in China's internal affairs through so-called religious issues," said Zhao, speaking at a regular news conference.
+"China urges the U.S. to correct its mistakes, lift the so-called sanctions, and stop interfering in China's internal affairs through so-called religious issues," said Chinese Foreign Ministry spokesman Zhao Lijian, speaking at a regular news conference.

 The United States regularly denounces China's treatment of minority Muslim Uyghurs in the farwestern region of Xinjiang.
 Former Secretary of State Mike Pompeo in January said that China's actions in Xinjiang constitute genocide, a verdict his successor, Antony Blinken, has said he agreed with.